shadowpenguin28/log-file-parser/readme.md

    logfile                    Path to the log file you want to analyze

 🔧 OPTIONAL FLAGS:
-   --help                     Show this detailed help message --endpoints                Show only endpoint popularity statistics --performance              Show only performance metrics (response times)
+   -h, --help                 Show a detailed help message --endpoints                Show only endpoint popularity statistics --performance              Show only performance metrics (response times)
    --users                    Show only user statistics and year breakdown